aetho/nn-from-scratch/README.md

 # Introduction

-This repository is my attempt at building a neural-network from scratch in python.
+This repository is my learning on building a neural-network from scratch in python.

+# Credit

+- Neural Networks from Scratch by Sentdex